silvesco94/cinderella_article/README.md

 # What Makes a Good Cinderella?
 (According to the Model)

 Now that we’ve identified *who* the Cinderella teams are, the next step is understanding *what actually makes a Cinderella team*.
-To do that, we turn to the **feature importance** of the final Cinderella model — the model we are actually using, not the fraud-style framing.
+To do that, we turn to the **feature importance** of the final Cinderella model.

 ![Cinderella Feature](feature_importance_cinderella.png)